Rehan2156/Flutter-Auth-App/README.md

-# flutterdemo_app
+# Flutter Auth App

-A new Flutter application.
+An authentication Flutter app to login, signup and logout.

 ## Getting Started